Skip to main content

 Public Client

 The Public Client option relates to how your application authenticates with Smokeball using OAuth 2.0.
 OAuth 2.0 is an industry-standard protocol for authorization that enables applications to obtain limited access to user accounts without handling their credentials directly.
+For applications that run in less secure environments, such as:

 • Mobile applications